PierreChouteau/DeepLearningWithAudio/03_nsynth_and_gansynth/gansynth/training/azure_training.md

 ### Convert to TFRecord

 GANSynth expects input in the TFRecord format (a generic file format for TensorFlow data), so the WAV files need to be converted.
-This can be done with our script `make_dataset.py`.
+This can be done with our script `make-dataset` command.

 Run it as follows: